How to Apply for Certification in Audiology

 The maintenance of your certification and/or membership, in addition to continuing professional development requirements (if applicable), is dependent upon payment of your annual dues and fees.

-Once received at the National Office, please allow 4–6 weeks for the review of your completed application and all additional required documentation.
+Once received at the National Office, please allow 4–6 weeks and sometimes as long as 6–8 weeks during very busy periods for the review of your completed application and all additional required documentation.
 Certification cannot be awarded until we have verified that all requirements of the standards have been met.

 Contact the Action Center at 800-498-2071 with any questions about applying for ASHA certification.